SpringRoll/grunt-springroll/README.md

+# Depreciated
+With the release of SpringRoll 2.0 this repository has been deprecated.

+It has been replaced by the [Springroll-seed](https://github.com/SpringRoll/Springroll-Seed) project

 # Grunt SpringRoll [![Dependency Status](https://david-dm.org/SpringRoll/grunt-springroll.svg?style=flat)](https://david-dm.org/SpringRoll/grunt-springroll) [![Build Status](https://travis-ci.org/SpringRoll/grunt-springroll.svg)](https://travis-ci.org/SpringRoll/grunt-springroll) [![npm version](https://badge.fury.io/js/grunt-springroll.svg)](http://badge.fury.io/js/grunt-springroll)

 Grunt SpringRoll is a Node plugin which provides common project build tasks for creating SpringRoll projects.
 The plugin requires both [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) to be installed on the local system in order to build.